jithinsisaac/BDA-Expt4-Hive-2021/README.md

 ### Final list of Deliverables for Expt 4

 Queries related to
+  - Copying data from Local FS to HDFS
+  - Hive Shell
   - Creating Database
   - Creating Table
-  - Loading Table
+  - Loading data into Table
-  - Select queries on the table
+  - Select queries on the table (any 5 - min, max, count,avg, describe, select-and-or)

 ### Procedure
 - **ADD THE PROCEDURE THAT YOU FOLLOWED FOR COMPLETING THE EXPERIMENT HERE**